mhallin79/lillen/Checklists/on-arrival.md

 # On Arrival

-<label for="parking"><input type="checkbox" id="parking"/> Select as flat and level a parking site as possible.
+<label for="parking" class="top"><input type="checkbox" id="parking"/> Select as flat and level a parking site as possible.
 Use leveling blocks if
 required.</label>
 <label for="power"><input type="checkbox" id="power"/> Connect 240v electricity *if applicable*</label>
 <label for="city-water"><input type="checkbox" id="city-water"/> Connect city water *if applicable*</label>